 I’m not saying you have to cut someone off just because they’re full of drama, or occasionally tell a fib, constantly ask for advice and never take it, or even have “hot button” issues that make you feel like you have to tread lightly around them.
 By all means, talk to them about it.
 Share your feelings, clear the air, set boundaries.
 Sometimes, that’s all it takes to set a relationship back on the right course.

-If they don’t respect your feelings and boundaries, if they make you feel bad about who you are as a person, though, then they don’t deserve a starring role in your life, no matter who they are.
 Above all else, remember, whether we’re talking about friends, siblings, parents, or life partners, you need someone who is in the relationship with you, not someone who demands that you do all of the work while they reap the rewards.
 That’s not a relationship.
 That’s a dictatorship, and you definitely deserve better.
+A hard truth, maybe, but one we all definitely need to hear.